DolphinSoftEU/DolphinDesktop/README.md

 *Projected* if the integration existed in code but had never been run against anything — there are none left in that state.

-"How it is exercised" says by what, because the evidence differs: most stacks are covered by an automated suite in this repository — run `pytest tests/` to reproduce — while the rows marked *manual QA* were verified by hand against commercial software the test suite cannot install for licensing reasons.
+"How it is exercised" says by what, because the evidence differs: the stacks are covered by an automated suite in this repository — run `pytest tests/` to reproduce.

 | Stack                            | Status   | How it is exercised                    |
 |----------------------------------|----------|----------------------------------------|